lucasepe/locker/README.md

 Secrets are credentials, tokens, secure notes, credit cards, and any info you want.

-- a secret has a label and a content
+- a secret has a key and a value
-- create an unlimited number of secrets
+- create unlimited number of secrets
-- organize secrets into boxes
+- organize secrets into namespaces
 - secrets are encrypted and decrypted automatically
   - using the environment variable `LOCKER_SECRET` with your master secret phrase
   - encryption will be done using [AES-256-CFB](https://it.wikipedia.org/wiki/Advanced_Encryption_Standard)

-## Box
+## Namespaces

-Boxes are used to group and organize your secrets.
+Namespaces are used to group and organize your secrets.

 # How To Install